Skip to content

 Choose Sketch if you're a solo designer on macOS who values speed, offline capability, and a clean native app.
 It's still excellent for what it does.
 The $12/month price is lower than Figma, and the performance advantage on large files is real.

 Choose Penpot if you're a freelancer who doesn't want subscriptions, a team with compliance constraints requiring self-hosting, or someone who wants to invest in open-source tooling.
+Worried an open-source tool can't keep pace with a VC-funded roadmap?
 It's good enough for production UI work today, and it's improving faster than either competitor.

 If you're interested in how layout decisions play out in production, our guide on dashboard design patterns shows how tools like these translate into real interfaces.
 And for the visual craft side of design, the visual hierarchy principles article covers the fundamentals that matter regardless of which tool you use.
 If you're deciding between Figma and a more marketing-focused tool, the Figma vs Canva comparison breaks down exactly which tool fits which type of work.